jht1493/ICM-2020-Code/weeks/01_intro.md

 Unlike the functions we've seen so far, function `draw_shapes` is not part of p5js library. function `draw_shapes` and it's definition is written for this exercise.
-The name is choosen to be descriptive of what it's supposed to do.
+The name is choosen to be descriptive of what the function supposed to do.
 You are encouraged to write functions to break up your code into meaningful units.
+I prefer to use the underscore characters in names
+I create to distinguish them from builtin p5js/javascript names.

 In this sketch function `draw_shapes` is called from the button 'Shapes' defined in the function setup: